 The concept of Gamification is undoubtedly gaining a lot of interest in the marketing world.
 People are always excited by the idea of earning a reward, especially if it coincides with something they like or a desire they wish to obtain.
-We have written a more advanced blog on Gamification, read it here

 The business giant Amazon itself technically isn’t an everyday app.
 Yet they have their users engaged and checking their application every day.
 Ever wondered why?